 I was given a Bible to do a blog review on it.
 It is a new English translation.
 It is called the Modern English Version, abbreviated as MeV.
-It is claimed to be rewritten from the King James Version (KJV).
+It is claimed to be rewritten or adapted from the from the King James Version (KJV).

 I have got to look through this Bible some here and there.
-I’ve compared it to the translation I use the most, New King James Version (NKJV).
+I’ve compared it to the translation the New King James Version (NKJV).
 I barely noticed much of a difference between the MeV and the NKJV.

 The design of this Bible that they gave me was a clean white and blue, the back of the hard cover was solid white, unlike the sleeve jacket.
 I wished the back cover had the blue band on the back continuing it from the front and sides.

 I personally don’t like the sleeve jackets placed on hard cover books.
 They are annoying and slip away.